 - Generic meds can cost as little as $10 for a three-month supply at places like Wal-Mart and Target.
 Some drugs (e.g., prenatal vitamins, certain antibiotics) are actually free at Top Foods, Meijer and Publix.

-- You might qualify for help through groups such as NeedyMeds, the Partnership for Prescription Assistance, the Chronic Disease Fund, and the Bureau of Prescription Help.
+- You might qualify for help through groups such as NeedyMeds, the Partnership for Prescription Assistance, and the Chronic Disease Fund.

 Asking for cheap or free health care may feel embarrassing to you.
 You’ve paid taxes to keep these places going, and you’ll pay taxes to keep them going once you’re employed again.
 Suffering doesn’t do anyone any good, and if you end up hospitalized you’ll cost us all a lot more.

 No matter which aid program you seek, you will be asked about a lot of stuff: marital status, personal assets, number of children, work history.
 The person doing the asking isn’t picking on you.
 He’s doing his job.
 Everyone who applies needs to be vetted.